MrRTi/yc-remote-dev/README.md

 ## Usage inside container

-1. If you don't run container with `make dc_run` setup `yandex CLI` with
+1. If you don't run container with `make infra` setup `yandex CLI` with

         $ make yc_init

-1. To get workstation info use:
+1. To get remote info use:

         $ make vm_info

-1. To get workstation IP address use:
+1. To get remote IP address use:

         $ make vm_ip

-1. To start workstation use:
+1. To start remote use:

         $ make vm_start

-1. To stop workstation use:
+1. To stop remote use:

         $ make vm_stop